VelinGeorgiev/IntorductionToLogicApps_AzureBootcampBulgaria2016/README.md

-# Intorduction to Azure Logic Apps AzureBootcamp Bulgaria 2016
+# Intorduction to Azure Logic Apps presented at Azure Bootcamp Bulgaria 2016

 Intorduction to Logic Apps presented at Azure Bootcamp Bulgaria 2016 by Velin Georgiev (included all files and materials)